-The Best Young Player Award matters because it often identifies the next global star before the wider football world fully catches up.
-It sits between talent and arrival: young enough to surprise people, but already strong enough to decide World Cup matches.
+The Best Young Player Award matters because it often identifies the It sits between talent and arrival: young enough to surprise people, but already strong enough to decide World Cup matches.

-This guide explains what the award is, who has won it, how the eligibility usually works, and which young players are worth watching before 2026 begins.
+This guide explains what the award is, who has won it, how the eligibility usually works, and what is confirmed so far before the 2026 tournament begins.

 Quick Answer